 How long does it take for the plants and flowers to grow back after a burn?

-Native plants will re-grow in less time than if there had not been a burn.
 The removal of the insulating layer of dead plant matter from the previous growing season combined with the darkening of the soil by ashes and charred material mean that the soil warms more quickly in the early spring, allowing plants to germinate earlier.
 This early growth allows the growing season to be extended by as much as two or three weeks.

 What if you damaged something of mine during burning?